Small business tax guide

 How are they paid?

-- In special circumstances, the ATO might send you monthly BAS.
+- In special circumstances, the Australian Taxation Office (ATO) might send your BAS monthly

-Simply complete the form and send it to the tax office (the ATO).
+Simply complete the form and send it to the ATO.

 You must register for GST in the following situations: